rovelstars/discord-list/README.md

 <br>

-> ## This is the old version of RDL.
-Kept archived for showcasing in museum.
-Latest version at [rdl](https://github.com/rovelstars/rdl) and will be soon exchanging repos with this!
-The new version is in heavy development, and supports self hosting!
-Check it out!
+> ## This is the old version of RDL, still working fine and is the current version.
+Future version at [rdl](https://github.com/rovelstars/rdl) and will be soon exchanging repos with this!
+The new version is in heavy development, so check em' out!

 <br>